vadhri/rust-notebook/micro-services/warp-web-sockets/README.md

 ```

 The project would demonstrate the following.
-- Warp websocket connect, send / recv messages
+- websocket connect, send / recv messages
-- Routes to be Configured
+- Routes to be configured
-- Cors confguration
+- Cors confguration to allow domains.
-- Redis interfaces
+- Redis interfaces with multiplexed connections.
-- A sample for connecting over WebSocket
+- A HTML sample for connecting over WebSocket.
-- Artillery usage with WebSockets
+- Artillery usage.

 # API endpoints